rebykimani/google-translator/README.md

 # Installation

-- ### HTML -used to build the distinct web pages.
+- ### HTML -used to build the distinct web page.
+- ### Javascript -used to add event listeners, fetch data from public API and return a response to the user.

-- ### CSS - used to style the HTML pages including the navbar.
+- ### CSS - used to style the HTML page including the navbar.
 - ### JavaScript - used to bring interactive features on the website

 # Reference

+- ### MDN Javascript
 - ### W3S
 - ### Free code Camp
 - ### materialize CSS